ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 # From Binary to Decimal

--   To reason about the values of bytes, binary numbering is used, which obviously uses the number 2 as its base:
+-   To interpret the values of bytes, binary numbering is used, which obviously uses the number 2 as its base:

     ```
     0  → 0